abhishoya/ecom-backend/README.md

 # Project Description

-The project aims to provide a generica backend for e-Commerce platforms.
+The project aims to provide a generic microservices backend for e-Commerce platforms.
 It has features to create, update, and delete products.
 It also has feature for admin to manage users and orders.
 The application also has a payment service which can be configured to accept webhooks from different payment gateways such as Razorpay.

 # Services